| Toll-Free #: (888)-899-7736 Email: DrP@PhonePremier.com |

 Loss of Choice

-• Your insurance company limits your freedom to choose from highly-qualified professionals with whom you feel comfortable.
+Your insurance company limits your freedom to choose from highly-qualified professionals with whom you feel comfortable.

-• Your insurance company may limit the number of sessions you can use without ever meeting or speaking with you.
+Your insurance company may limit the number of sessions you can use without ever meeting or speaking with you.

 • You may not be allowed to use the types of therapy you may need or want for long-term improvements.

-• You may be required by your insurance company to take medication in order to use your benefits.
+You may be required by your insurance company to take medication in order to use your benefits.

-• Your insurance may not cover your diagnosis and therefore you may not receive treatment.
+Your insurance may not cover your diagnosis and therefore you may not receive treatment.

 Decreased Quality of Care

-• Therapists who accept insurance may have less time to provide you with quality care as they typically have additional paperwork to complete for insurance companies and they usually have to spend a lot of their time dealing with insurance companies to get reimbursed.
+Therapists who accept insurance may have less time to provide you with quality care as they typically have additional paperwork to complete for insurance companies and they usually have to spend a lot of their time dealing with insurance companies to get reimbursed.

 9. What are your fees?

-11. What if I'm running late, need to reschedule, or decide to cancel my appointment?
+10. What if I'm running late, need to reschedule, or decide to cancel my appointment?

-12. Another therapist quoted me a lower fee.
+11. Another therapist quoted me a lower fee.
 Will you match this fee?

-14. How long do sessions last and how often do we talk?
+12. How long do sessions last and how often do we talk?

-15. How long does therapy last and when will I see changes?
+13. How long does therapy last and when will I see changes?

 This is a difficult question to answer since every individual is different.
 There is convincing research evidence that most people who have at least several sessions of psychotherapy are far better off than individuals with emotional difficulties who are untreated.
 A major research study showed that 50 percent of patients noticeably improved after eight sessions, while 75 percent of individuals in therapy improved by the end of six months.
 So, some individuals use a few sessions and can notice immediate improvements while others may utilize therapy for several years.
-Either way, we will create initial goals for you to work towards and evaluate these goals periodically.
+Either way, your therapist will create initial goals for you to work towards and evaluate these goals periodically.

 Often, clients don't feel completely comfortable with therapy at first, but don't fret, this is a common experience.
 Research and therapists suggest a "trying out" period of 2-4 sessions to warm up.
 The good news is that most clients report an improvement in their symptoms after their first session, despite some individuals feeling somewhat uncomfortable.
-One benefit of phone therapy is that it tends to reduce the uncomfortable feelings of initial therapy sessions.

 Please note that, each person is different, as such there is no definite time frame within which therapy will or will not show results for you.

-16. What if I have an emergency?
+14. What if I have an emergency?

-| Toll-Free #: (888)-899-7736 E-mail: DrP@PhonePremier.com |
+Toll-Free #: (888)-899-7736